aws-ia/workshop-taskcat/content/500_lab5/1_page.md

 7. Run `git commit -m "Initial code"`, to commit your changes locally.

-8. Go to your team's dashboard and copy **CodeCommit git URL**.
-Replace **CODE-COMMIT-REPO-URL** with the URL you copied in the following command and run it.
-`git remote add origin CODE-COMMIT-REPO-URL`.
+8. Go to the [Event Engine dashboard](https://dashboard.eventengine.run/) and copy **CodeCommit git URL**.
+Replace **CODE-COMMIT-REPO-URL** with the URL you copied in the following command and run it. `git remote add origin CODE-COMMIT-REPO-URL`.

 9. Run `git push origin --all`, to push your changes to the remote repository.
 When prompted, enter the AWS CodeCommit git username and password, which you can get from